DJ Khaled’s Snapchat Sobers Up

 Then there are the products that DJ Khaled endorses for which he is not actually a paid endorser, making the need for appropriate disclosure paramount.
 In fact, DJ Khaled seems to always be on the hunt for the next #NewDealAlert.
 For instance, DJ Khaled has often praised Dove deodorant and soap on social media, but as he told host Conan O’Brien in an appearance on his late-night show in January, he doesn’t have an endorsement deal with the company:

 One of the non-alcohol brands with which DJ Khaled has an endorsement deal is Weight Watchers.
 But even when he pitched the company’s point-based meal plan on Instagram in February, he simultaneously promoted one of his alcohol sponsors (with a responsibility message no less):

 Everybody know I’m on Weight Watcher … before I walk in the studio I wanna celebrate.
 It’s alright to celebrate responsibly and I’m going to do it with the blue dot Ciroc for a lot of reasons … it’s gluten free and it fits in my points system.

 Another reason that had been left unsaid?
 No doubt his endorsement deal with the vodka brand.

 TINA.org reached out to DJ Khaled’s attorney for comment on this article.
 Check back for updates.

-UPDATE 4/20/2018: Citing a since-removed Instagram post in TINA.org’s investigation, the Motion Picture Association of America warned DJ Khaled not to use the movie rating system’s “trailer tag” without its authorization.
+April 20, 2018: Citing a since-removed Instagram post in TINA.org’s investigation, the Motion Picture Association of America warned DJ Khaled not to use the movie rating system’s “trailer tag” without its authorization.
 The letter was first reported by Digital Music News.